 But this one is different.

+This is the definitive, no-BS resource for getting your products into any Amazon fulfillment center in North America.
 We’ve foregone the fluff and created a resource designed to answer one very basic question:

 How do I ship my goods to Amazon?